epccs/RPUpi/Hardware/Testing/linux.md

 First configure the WiFi (e.g. Edit the /etc/wpa_supplicant/wpa_supplicant.conf) for your network, I show some of my [Network Setup](#network-setup) bellow.

 Next add an empty ssh file to the boot area.
-I do this with the touch command from a consol on the Ubuntu computer I used to setup the SD card.
+I do this with the touch command from a console on the Ubuntu computer I used to setup the SD card.

 ```
 # on Ubuntu 17.04 the SD card automaticly mounts when pluged in at /media/username